Spike and slab Bayesian sparse principal component analysis: Simulation study

-The true parameter values are chosen as follows: We fixed $s^\star = 20$, and $r^\star = 2$ and chose $q = 1$, $s^\star \in \{10, 40, 70, 150\}$, $r^\star \in \{1,3,5\}$, and $p \in \{500, 1000, 2000, 4000\}$.
+In this study, we compare the PX-CAVI algorithm with the PX-EM algorithm.
+Two options for $q$ in (\ref{eqn:EM-beta}) are considered for the PX-EM algorithm: $q = 1$ representing the $\ell_1$-norm, and $q = 2$ representing the $\ell_2$-norm.
+We observed that the algorithm using the $\ell_1$-norm outperforms the one using the $\ell_2$-norm in terms of parameter estimation (see the simulation result in the Supplementary Material).
+Henceforth, we utilized the $\ell_1$-norm.
+The true parameter values were chosen as follows: We fixed $s^\star = 20$, and $r^\star = 2$ and chose $q = 1$, $s^\star \in \{10, 40, 70, 150\}$, $r^\star \in \{1,3,5\}$, and $p \in \{500, 1000, 2000, 4000\}$.
 We ran both the PX-CAVI and the PX-EM algorithms.
 The results are given in Table \ref{sim-2}.
 As we mentioned in Section \ref{sec:initial-values}, choosing the initial values for the PX-EM algorithm takes a longer time, and thus, we were only able to run 100 simulations.
 For the PX-CAVI, the result is based on 1000 simulations.

 We remark two findings in Table \ref{sim-2}.
 First, in general, the PX-CAVI algorithm is better than the PX-EM algorithm in both parameter estimation and variable selection.
 When $s^\star$ and $r^\star$ are large, the PX-CAVI algorithm is more accurate.
 Although it seems that when $s^\star$ and $r^\star$ are small (e.g., $s^\star = 10$ and $r^\star = 1$ and $s^\star = 40$ and $r^\star = 1$), the Frobenius loss and the percentage of misclassification are bigger in the PX-CAVI algorithm than the PX-EM algorithm.
 However, the standard errors associate with the Frobenius loss when $s^\star = 10$ and $r^\star = 1$ is 0.011 and $s^\star = 40$ and $r^\star = 1$ is 0.015.
 For the percentage of misclassification, the standard errors are 0.1 when $s^\star = 10$ and $r^\star = 1$ and 0.2 when $s^\star = 40$ and $r^\star = 1$.
-Therefore, those differences are insignificant.
-Our second finding is that both algorithms are good at controlling FDR.
-The difference is that the PX-CAVI has better control of FNR, which leads to better variable selection results.
+Consequently, the observed differences between the two algorithms are insignificant.
+Our second notable finding is that both algorithms effectively control the FDR.
+However, the PX-CAVI algorithm exhibits better control over the FNR, resulting in more accurate and desirable variable selection outcomes.